-Subsidiary Ownership 2021 Ownership 2020 Year of Incorporation/ Acquisition Country of Incorporal- ion Principal activity Al-Tajamouat for Touristic Projects Co Ple 50.6% 50.6% 2013 Jordan It was incorporated in January 2004 and its activities are real estate property investment, development, ownership and operation of a shopping mall in Amman.
+Ownership Ownership Year of Incorporation/ Country of Subsidiary 2022 2021 Acquisition Incorporation Principal activity Al-Tajamouat for Touristic Projects Co Pie 50.6% 50.6% 2013 Jordan It was incorporated in January 2004 and its activities are real estate property investment, development, ownership and operation of a shopping mall in Amman.
 Alkhair Gayrimenkul Yatirim Ve Ticaret A.S (formerly Alkhair Portfoy Yonetimi A.S.)
-99.6% 99.6% 2007 Turkey The entity was established to provide investment consultancy and asset management.
+99.6% 99.6% 2007 Turkey The sntity was established to provide investment consultancy and asset management.
 Due to restructuring at group level, financial services license of the entity was surrendered and converted to a real estate and trading company.
 The Company is in the process of initiating voluntary liquidation proceedings for the same